-- A. Application: - 1.
-Pad-mounted transformers for use in the campus electrical distribution system. - 2.
+- A. Application: - Pad-mounted transformers for use in the campus electrical distribution system. - 2.
 Pad-mounted transformers used in the primary loop distribution scheme shall be rated 2500kVA or less.

-- A. ANSI C57.12.34 compliant, UL Listed, liquid filled, dead-front, radial feed, 2-winding three phase, delta-wye with tamperproof compartmental enclosure suitable for use in areas accessible to the general public. - 1.
-Clamshell enclosure or other types without internal primary and secondary compartment barriers are not acceptable. - B. Insulating Liquid: High fire point, natural ester dielectric coolant UL listed for use in transformers and complying with NFPA 70 requirements.
+- ANSI C57.12.34 compliant, UL Listed, liquid filled, dead-front, radial feed, 2-winding three phase, delta-wye with tamperproof compartmental enclosure suitable for use in areas accessible to the general public. - Clamshell enclosure or other types without internal primary and secondary 1. compartment barriers are not acceptable. - Insulating Liquid: High fire point, natural ester dielectric coolant UL listed for use in transformers and complying with NFPA 70 requirements.
 Fire point of not less than 300° C when tested according to ASTM D 92.
 Insulating liquid shall be made from edible vegetable oils and shall have low toxicity, shall be biodegradable and shall be nonhazardous.
-Insulating liquid shall be equal to Cargill Envirotemp FR3. - C. Comply with DOE 2016 energy conservation standards. - D. Sealed-tank construction of sufficient strength to withstand an internal pressure of 7 psi without permanent distortion.
+Priority should be given to products with the lowest documented carbon footprint. - C. Comply with DOE 2016 energy conservation standards. - D. Sealed-tank construction of sufficient strength to withstand an internal pressure of 7 psi without permanent distortion.
 The cover shall be welded.
-The transformer shall remain effectively sealed for top oil temperatures from -5°C to 105°C. - E. Primary bushings for incoming cable connection shall be IEEE 386 compliant 25kV, 125kV BIL dead-break bushings for use with 600A dead-break separable connectors.
+The transformer shall remain effectively sealed for top oil temperatures from -5°C to 105°C. - Primary bushings for incoming cable connection shall be IEEE 386 compliant 25kV, E. 125kV BIL dead-break bushings for use with 600A dead-break separable connectors.
 35kV bushings are not acceptable.
 Provide three bushings for radial feed. - F. Transformers shall be equipped with (3) bayonet fuses in series with internal partial range current limiting fuses. - 1.
 Furnish three spare bayonet fuses. - G. Secondary terminals shall be spade type, located in the secondary compartment.
-The neutral bushing shall be provided with a grounding strap. - H. No-load tap changers are not required.
-If furnished, tap changers shall be heavy duty type, full capacity, with 2 1⁄2% taps, 2AN and 2BN with a position indicator.
-Tap changer shall be accessible in the primary compartment. - I. Include the following: - 1.
-Drain and sampling valve - 2.
-1" upper fill plug and filter press connection - 3.
+The neutral bushing shall be provided with a grounding strap. - No-load tap changers are not required.
+If furnished, tap changers shall be heavy Н. duty type, full capacity, with 2 1⁄2% taps, 2AN and 2BN with a position indicator.
+Tap changer shall be accessible in the primary compartment. - I. Include the following: - Drain and sampling valve 1. - 1" upper fill plug and filter press connection 2. - 3.
 Pressure / vacuum gage - 4.
-Magnetic liquid level gage - 5.
-Top oil thermometer with resettable drag-hand. - 6.
-Transformer tank air test fitting. - 7.
-Automatic pressure relief device with automatic re-sealing - 8.
-One or more handholes in the tank cover.
+Magnetic liquid level gage - Top oil thermometer with resettable drag-hand.
+5. - Transformer tank air test fitting.
+6. - Automatic pressure relief device with automatic re-sealing 7.